-BOKS is a morning physical activity program that has kids begin their day with a dose of fun – 45 minutes of running, playing, and exercise, all before the first school bell rings.
-Featuring a wide variety of dynamic games and activities, the BOKS curriculum is popular with elementary age kids of all ability levels.
-Ask a BOKS kid their favorite game and you might hear “Fishy Fish”, “Crab Soccer”, or “Toilet Tag”.
-Quality movement that is kid-approved.
+According to Canadian Pharmacy BOKS is a program posed as morning physical exercises that kids start doing in the morning – they running, playing, and exercising for 45 minutes.
+Characterizing a diversity of dynamic games and activities, the BOKS program is widely recognized by elementary age kids of all development rates.
+State a question for a BOKS kid about his the most lovely game and you will hear the following games: “Fishy Fish”, “Crab Soccer”, or “Toilet Tag”.
+Action-oriented games that are kid-approved.

-BOKS was developed in 2009 by three moms in Natick, Massachusetts who took a leap of faith.
-The gamble?
-Students would wake up early to arrive at school before the bell - to exercise.
+BOKS was established in 2009 by three moms in Natick, Massachusetts.
+Motivation?
+Pupils would get up early in the morning to arrive at schooltowardly – to carry out such an exercise.
 Starry-eyed perhaps, but the wager paid off.
-BOKS (short for Build Our Kids’ Success) was born.
-BOKS is designed to jump start students’ brains and ready them for a day of learning.
-In the 200 schools BOKS has expanded to nationwide, activity is as central to student life as reading, writing, and arithmetic.
+BOKS (short for Build Our Kids’ Success) was founded.
+BOKS is created to stimulate students’ brain activities and ready them for a day of learning.
+In the 200 schools, BOKS has gained proponents nationwide, activity is as central to student life as reading, writing, and arithmetic.

 The BOKS program is organized into a 12-week curriculum, which is delivered twice a school year, once in the fall and again in the spring.
 Every session is broken down into five segments: warm-up, running activity, skill of the week, fun game, and cool down with a nutrition talk (the BOKS Bit).